History of Nigeria before 1500: Nok culture

+Kingdoms and states

 Kingdom of Nri

-The Nri Kingdom in the Awka area was founded in about 900 AD in north central Igboland, and is considered the oldest kingdom in Nigeria.
+The Nri Kingdom in the Awka area was founded in about 900 AD in north central.
 The Nsukka-Awka-Orlu axis is said to be the oldest area of Igbo settlement and therefore, homeland of the Igbo people.
 It was a center of spirituality, learning, and commerce.
 They were agents of peace and harmony whose influence stretched beyond Igboland.
-The Nri people's influence in neighboring lands was especially in southern Igalaland and the Benin Kingdom in the 12th to 15th centuries.
-As great travelers, they were also business people involved in the long distant trans-Saharan trade.
+The Nri people's influence in neighboring lands was especially in southern Igalaland and the Benin Empire in the 12th to 15th centuries.
 The development and sophistication of this civilization is evident in the bronze castings found in Igbo Ukwu, an area of Nri influence.
-The Benin Kingdom became a threat in the 15th century under Oba Ewuare.
+The Benin Empire became a threat in the 15th century under Oba Ewuare.
 Since they were against slavery, their power took a downturn when the slave trade was at its peak in the 18th century.
 The Benin and Igala slave raiding empires became the main influence in their relationship with western and northern Igbos, their former main areas of influence and operation.
 Upper northwest Cross River Igbo groups like the Aro Confederacy and Ohafia peoples, as well as the Awka and Umunoha people used oracular activities and other trading opportunities after Nri's decline in the 18th century to become the major influences in Igboland and all adjacent areas.